-The Cornwall and Isles of Scilly Maritime Archaeology Society was formed in 2004 in order to promote maritime archaeology in Cornwall and the Isles of Scilly.
-The society currently has over 100 members, about 75% of which are divers.
+CISMAS - The Cornwall and Isles of Scilly Maritime Archaeology Society - was formed in 2004 to promote maritime archaeology in Cornwall and the Scillies.
+The society currently has over 100 members, about three quarters of them divers.

-For details of current and forthcoming projects see the project page
+For details of CISMAS projects see the project page

-View our most recent project Tresco Channel and the project team
+View recent projects Tresco Channel and Colossus SLM

 See a diver’s eye view of the Colossus Dive Trail here